nknair1/musicmetatagger/README.md

-# AI-Powered Music Metadata Generation and Semantic Tagging Engine
+# AI-Powered Music Metadata Generation and Semantic Tagging Engine in Collaboration with LLMs

 ## Overview & Motivation